In this article

 • Digitization: Expense management software often includes mobile apps that allow employees to capture receipts using their smartphones.
 This digitizes paper receipts and makes them easily accessible for reconciliation.
 Some even import electronic receipts from emails or other digital sources, reducing manual data entry.

-• Automation: The software can automatically categorize expenses based on predefined rules, simplifying your workflow.
+• Automation: The software can automatically categorize business expenses based on predefined rules, simplifying your workflow.
 Automation also helps identify and flag double entries to prevent overpayment.

 • Data Integration: Expense management platforms can seamlessly integrate with popular accounting software, letting you easily add expense data to your balance sheet and other bookkeeping documents.